MicroDev92/plumber-website/RESPONSIVE-FEATURES.md

 ## ✅ Fully Responsive by Default

-The Vodoinstaler Žekić website is built with **mobile-first responsive design** using Tailwind CSS.
+The Vodoinstaler Zekić website is built with **mobile-first responsive design** using Tailwind CSS.
 Here's what makes it responsive:

 ### 📱 Mobile (< 768px)
 - **Single column layouts** for easy scrolling